civicrm/civicrm-drupal-8/README.md

 CiviCRM Drupal 8 Module
 =======================

-This is a the integration module required to allow CiviCRM and Drupal 8 to work together.
+This is the integration module required to allow CiviCRM and Drupal 8 to work together.

 For Views integration, please use: [civicrm_entity](https://github.com/eileenmcnaughton/civicrm_entity/tree/8.x-3.x).
 As per [dev/drupal#39](https://lab.civicrm.org/dev/drupal/issues/39), the views integration from this module has been removed.